ikatun/did-props-change/README.md

 Additional react lifecycle hook called when component is mounted or component's props are changed.
 Works both with typescript and javascript.

-Useful when you want to sync some data with an API on both componentDidMount and componentDidUpdate lifecycle events.
+Useful when you want to sync some data with an API on both `componentDidMount` and `componentDidUpdate` lifecycle hooks.

 ## Typescript Example
 ```JSX